-- Strong commitment to Director independence: Eleven out of our twelve Director nominees are independent. - The independent Directors regularly hold executive sessions without management at Board and committee meetings.
+- Eleven out of our twelve Director nominees are independent. - The independent Directors regularly hold executive sessions without management at Board and committee meetings.
 Mr. Fearon, our Non-Executive Chairman of the Board, presides at executive sessions of the Board.

 Independent Oversight